 - What to expect

-Here are six other steps to lowering Cholesterol levels naturally
+Here are six other natural ways to lower Cholesterol

 Diet and lifestyle changes must form the foundation of any Cholesterol-lowering plan.
 Incorporating the following simple modifications into your diet and lifestyle will help you to successfully treat high Cholesterol for life.

 One of the ways how to reduce Cholesterol without medication is to follow a Cholesterol-lowering diet.
-How to lower Cholesterol with diet can be fairly simple.
+How to lower Cholesterol with dieting and/or supplements can be fairly simple.
 See some ideas below.